Printable Letters And Numbers For Toddlers

 I found that many of the learning toys and resources we tapped into for my daughter focused primarily or exclusively on the capital ABC letters.
 My daughter can look at and verbalize an “A” or “Q” proudly and proficiently.
 However, if you place the image of an “a” or “q” in front of her she will probably either stare at you in bewilderment, yell “no!” (since we do that for everything), or take her best guess by saying a similarly shaped letter.

-To fill the void in my daughter’s alphabet recognition, I decided to make her some simple toddler flashcards.
+To fill the void in my daughter’s alphabet recognition, I decided to make her free printable alphabet letters upper and lower case.

 My goal with the flashcards was to help my daughter start to associate the lower case abc letters with their capital counterparts.
-The cards are VERY simple in design, but each one includes the capital and lowercase letter of the alphabet.
-This way I can begin to use them with my toddler to build her recognition of the lower case letters.
+The cards are simple in design, but each one includes the capital and lowercase letter of the alphabet.
+This way I can begin to use them with my toddler to build her recognition of the lowercase letters.

 (Since my daughter has also been into learning her numbers I included 1-9 in the cards as well so she can continue to build her proficiency in recognizing them.)

-If you have a toddler who is starting to show interest in or learn their abc letters, then you can print your own copy of these simple flashcards for toddlers HERE.
+If you have a toddler who is starting to show interest in or learn their abc letters, then you can download these free printable letters and numbers HERE.